AdamWhittingham/personal-site/_posts/2026-07-15-slack-conventions.md

 ## The payoff

-None of these conventions is complicated, and each one on its own saves a few seconds or a single duplicated message.
+None of these conventions are complicated, and each one on its own saves a few seconds or a single duplicated message.
 Together, they change the character of how a team communicates: information reaches the people who need it without being repeated, decisions are easy to find, interruptions are rare, and knowledge that matters ends up somewhere durable.
 That is what smooth-running looks like day to day, and it is built out of small, consistent habits rather than grand process.